 Phonological awareness is very broad.
 It includes being able to recognize and manipulate the parts of oral language.
 Try to think of phonological awareness as a cookie, and the rhyming, syllables, phonemic awareness, etc as the chocolate chips in the cookie.
 You need all of them to make a good cookie (a.k.a reader).
 The chart below shows the main skills that are included in this phonological awareness cookie.

 People often confuse phonological awareness and phonemic awareness.
 Phonemic awareness is a component (or chocolate chip) of phonological awareness.
-It is the ability to blend, segment and change sounds within a word.
-Phonemic awareness is a a very important part of phonological awareness.
+It is the ability to blend, segment, and change sounds within a word.
+Phonemic awareness is an important ingredient of phonological awareness.

 Why Is Phonological Awareness Important?